Trump Breaks With Precedents to Shrink Two National Monuments

 “I’ve come to Utah to take a very historic action, to reverse federal overreach and restore the rights of this land to your citizens,” President Trump told a crowd at the Utah State Capitol in Salt Lake City.

-According to leaked documents, Trump’s proposal would shrink the 1.32-billion-acre Bears Ears monument, designated by President Barack Obama in 2016, by about 85 percent.
+According to leaked documents, Trump’s proposal would shrink the 1.32-million-acre Bears Ears monument, designated by President Barack Obama in 2016, by about 85 percent.
 Grand Staircase-Escalante, which was designated by Bill Clinton in 1996, would be reduced by about 50 percent.

 Bears Ears has been a point of contention between Utah lawmakers and environmental groups ever since Obama designated it at the end of his presidency.
 Utah Senator Orrin Hatch has long been campaigning to reduce the size of the monuments, citing federal overreach as well as the possibility for economic development of the land.